< tap to go back to guide menu

 Employees wishing to increase their FTE may do so by requesting referrals and immediately beginning to work at a higher FTE as these referrals engage.
 Once the employee has worked the new FTE for three consecutive pay periods, and is meeting productivity targets, their FTE will be adjusted upward to the new desired FTE.

-An employee must continue to demonstrate performance of the core competencies for his or her position.
-If a problem arises that indicates he or she is not still meeting core compentencies we will develop a performance improvement plan identifying the specific core competencies that need improvement, how they will be demonstrated and measured, and target dates.
-The employee is not eligible to participate in paid competency-based intermediate/advanced training, and is or her current career plan and potential competency-based performance pay increases will be placed on hold until the problem is resolved.
+An employee must strive to demonstrate performance of the core competencies for his or her position.
+If a problem arises that indicates a serious problem, we will develop a performance improvement plan identifying the specific core competencies that need improvement, how they will be demonstrated and measured, and target dates.
+The employee is not eligible to recieve annual increases if the the problem is not resolved at the time of the annual review.

 Performance Interventions for More Serious Problems